What is design, and why does it matter to managers?

 And work it should.
 But surprisingly it’s quite common to find processes and flows of work that don’t work.
-That doesn’t add value.
-That doesn’t lead to positive measures of success.
+That don’t add value.
+That don’t lead to positive measures of success.

 In some companies it’s entirely possible to find entire departments that don’t add value, or have a purpose, or aren’t clear what they are doing!

 A useful thing to consider here is a variation of Edward Deming’s constancy of purpose.

 - Define the purpose of the business, department or process – ideally from a customer’s perspective.